UofT-DSI/visualization/02_activities/assignments/assignment_1.md

 Don't make 3D plots without a cause.
 - Following each lesson with code, submit a document (either .py or a Jupyter notebook) containing the functioning code from that day's lesson, along with any written notes or comments.

+  22 - 01 - 2026
+Visuals should be reproducible.

 ### Why am I doing this assignment?:

 - This ongoing assignment ensures active participation in the course, and assesses the learning outcomes: